-The first section of pipe not less than 300 feet in length installed by each crew shall be tested, in order to qualify the crew and/or the material.
-A successful installation of this first section shall be a prerequisite to further pipe installation by the crew.
+If directed by the District, the first section of pipe not less than 300 feet in length installed by each crew shall be tested, in order to qualify the crew and/or the material.
+The successful installation of this first section shall be a prerequisite to further pipe installation by the crew.
 At the Contractor's option, crew and/or material qualification testing may be performed at any time during the construction process after at least three feet of backfill has been placed over the pipe.